toucansites/toucan/Examples/swiftonserver.com/src/contents/blog/posts/2024/02/27-whats-new-in-hummingbird-2.md

 2. Make sure that the incoming request has a `Content-Type` HTTP header field.
 3. Construct a valid `MediaType` object from the header field.
 4. Setup a custom decoder based on the media type.
-5. Return the decoded object using the decoder, with the request and the context.
+5. Return the decoded object using the decoder, with the request and the page.

-To use the custom decoder, let's define a custom request context.
+To use the custom decoder, let's define a custom request page.
 A request context is a container for the Hummingbird framework to store information needed by the framework.
 The following snippet demonstrates how to build one using the _RequestContext_ protocol:

 ```swift
 // 1.